 For most people, dealing with creditors is an incredibly stressful situation.
 Creditors are known for sending letters and calling frequently, and they are not usually polite about demanding payment on overdue charges.

 They often resort to scare tactics and intimidation in order to get you to act immediately.
 But how do you know if the debt they’re calling about is even yours, or if the statute of limitations already passed?

 This article will explain what to do if you’re contacted by Anderson Financial Network and Bloom (Afni) collections.
-It will explain what AFNI is, what your rights are, and how to have Afni collections removed from your credit report.
+It will explain who Afni is, what your rights are, and how to have Afni collections removed from your credit report.